 |Tactical or military tourniquet||Used in extra-hospital emergencies by the military, paramedics or rescuers.|

-What are the risks of using a tourniquet incorrectly?
+What are the risks of misusing a tourniquet?

-If you are involved in risky activities or if you practice extreme sports, it may not be a bad idea to have a tourniquet in your basic equipment.
+If you are involved in risky activities or if you practice extreme sports, it may not be a bad idea to have a tourniquet in your necessary equipment.
 Today, tourniquets are one of the most fundamental elements of first aid.
-If you are not sure which type to choose, we recommend that you follow some useful purchase criteria:
+If you are not sure which type to choose, we recommend that you follow some excellent purchase criteria:

 - Rods and clips